With at least 90 party members planned and who knows how many Support members, Rakenzarn Tales is not lacking in the good guys department.

 - Took a Level in Badass: Both in terms of character level and in-game skill.
 In Chapter 0, he's so weak as to be exhausted by one fight.
 By Chapter 7, he can block a punch in his bare hands.

 - Weak, but Skilled: Kyuu's shtick is his class, Arxus Rogue, which allows him to learn a huge variety of moves and spells.
+This is further augmented by his Sphere Staff weapon, which allows him to change moves and spells on the fly.
 However, his initial strength means he could be killed by a slap on the cheek, so he has to work out a lot to survive.

 - What You Are in the Dark: In Chapter 5, Kyuu is back home and has the choice of staying or going back and seeing it through to the end.